 Figure 3-1 Attaching the Grounding Lug to the Chassis

 Step 7 Prepare the other end of the grounding wire, and connect it to an appropriate grounding point in your site to ensure adequate earth ground for the switch.

 The ASA 5585-X has two dedicated Gigabit Ethernet interfaces for device management that are called Management 0/0 and Management 0/1.
 The management interfaces are similar to the console port, because they only accept traffic that is destined to-the-box (versus traffic that is through-the-box).

-If you install an IPS SSP or ASA CX SSP, you can connect a cable to the IPS SSP or ASA CX SSP Management 1/0 port to have remote management and monitoring of the IPS SSP or ASA CX SSP.
-It is not required, but if you do not connect to the Management 1/0 port, you will have to session to the IPS SSP or ASA CX SSP from the ASA 5585-X to gain access to the it.
-Without directly connecting to the IPS SSP or ASA CX SSP, you cannot manage or monitor it over the network.
+If you install an add-on SSP, you can connect a cable to the SSP’s Management 1/0 port to have remote management and monitoring of the SSP.
+It is not required, but if you do not connect to the Management 1/0 port, you will have to session into the SSP from the ASA 5585-X to gain access to it.
+Without directly connecting to the SSP, you cannot manage or monitor it over the network.

 Depending on your configuration, you can configure any interface to be a management-only interface using the management-only command.
 You can also disable management-only configuration mode on the management interface.
 For more information about this command, see the management-only command in the

 Cisco ASA 5580 Adaptive Security Appliance Command Reference